Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

-Marty (Dinah Manoff) treated Sonny (Micheal Tucci) pretty badly throughout the film.
+Marty (Dinah Manoff) treated Sonny (Michael Tucci) pretty badly throughout the film.
 She always seemed so disgusted by him, it made you wonder why the hell she was dating him.

 During the sleepover sequence, it's revealed that Marty has several pen pal lovers.

 There are some disgusting virginity jokes about Marty's last name being "like a cherry" and the whole thing makes my skin crawl.
-Especially since Manoff was actually nineteen years old at the time -- the only actual teenager on the cast.
+Especially since Manoff was actually 19 years old at the time—the only actual teenager on the cast.